 - Vestibular Evaluation: Assessment and treatment of dizziness, vertigo and motion sensitivity, including BPPV (Benign Paroxysmal Positional Vertigo), an inner ear condition that occurs frequently with concussion.
 May include use of Invision software (https://newborncare.natus.com/products-services/newborn-care-products/balance-mobility/neurocom-invision) to assess and pinpoint areas contributing to dizziness

-- Balance Function: Assessment and treatment of balance responses including use of NeuroCom Balance Master (https://newborncare.natus.com/products-services/newborn-care-products/balance-mobility), the most advanced balance and mobility assessment and treatment equipment available.
+- Balance Function: Assessment and treatment of balance responses including use of NeuroCom Balance Master (https://newborncare.natus.com/products-services/newborn-care-products/balance-mobility), one of the most advanced balance and mobility assessment and treatment tools available.
 A highly sensitive force plate connected to a computer measures the patient’s center of gravity and weight bearing symmetry as a patient performs various tasks under the close supervision of a therapist.

 - Musculoskeletal System: Evaluation and treatment of the cervical spine (often painful after a concussion) as well as overall muscle strength, flexibility, and coordination